fab2s/dt0/README.md

 `Cast` is used to define how to handle a property as a **property attribute** and `Casts` is used to set many `Cast` at once as a **class attribute**.

+> In case of redundancy, priority will be first in `Casts` then `Cast`.
+> Dt0 has no opinion of the method used to define Casts.
+They will all perform the same as they are compiled once per process and kept ready for any reuse.

+`Dt0` comes with several [Casters](./src/Caster) ready to use.
+Writing your own is as easy as implementing the [`CasterInterface`](./src/Caster/CasterInterface.php)

-`Dt0` has full support out of the box without any casting for [Enums](https://www.php.net/manual/en/language.types.enumerations.php) including [UnitEnum](https://www.php.net/manual/en/class.unitenum.php).
+`Dt0` has full support out of the box without any `Caster` for [Enums](https://www.php.net/manual/en/language.types.enumerations.php) including [UnitEnum](https://www.php.net/manual/en/class.unitenum.php).

 `Dt0` is as well aware of its inheritors without any casting.
-You can though find some usage for [Dt0Caster](./src/Caster/Dt0Caster.php) to handle more complex logic.
+You can though find some usage for [`Dt0Caster`](./src/Caster/Dt0Caster.php) when property typing cannot be specific enough (read the target `Dt0` class).

 `Dt0` supports `in` and `out` casting.
-For example, you can cast any `DateTimeInterface` or `stringToTimeAble` strings to a Datetime property and have it output in Json format as a specific format :
+For example, you can cast any `DateTimeInterface` or `stringToTimeAble` strings to a `Datetime` property and have it output in Json format in a specific format :

 ````php
 use fab2s\Dt0\Attribute\Cast;